jdspugh/jp-watch/README.md

 dir/subdir/
 ```

-Directories always end with a slash.
+Note that directories will always end with a slash to it's easy to distinguish them from files.

 Examples: